Kurtnoise-zeus/megui/README.md

 ## Release

-From time to time, I upload directly on [github Release](https://github.com/Kurtnoise-zeus/megui/releases) page that I've made by myself.
+From time to time, I upload directly on [github Release page](https://github.com/Kurtnoise-zeus/megui/releases) a package having latest changes and/or fixes.
 Use it at your own risk.